logicbomb-1/M.E.F/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running:

 ```
 pip3 install -r requirements.txt